yehia67/documentation/iota-js/0.1/how-to-guides/listen-to-events.md

 [Create an account](../how-to-guides/create-account.md).

-This guide assumes that you understand the concept of events in Node.js (https://nodejs.org/api/events.html).
+This guide assumes that you understand the concept of [events in Node.js](https://nodejs.org/api/events.html).
 Event listeners are used to assign callbacks to specific event types.
 You should always [remove event listeners](https://nodejs.org/api/events.html#events_emitter_removelistener_eventname_listener) when you're finished with them.

 ## Monitor your account for incoming and outgoing payments